When Z was very small and I worked part-time, I used to take her on cupcake tours.

 There’s something about macarons’ adorable appearance and delicate flavor, combined with that unmistakable mouth feel that is simultaneously crispy, chewy and creamy.
 It just does me in!

-In recent years, Z and I have oohed and ahhed over magnificent macarons from French bakeries, Asian bakeries, mall-based bakery pop-up shops and even from petite, adorable patisseries in gay Paris itself.
+In recent years, Z and I have oohed and ahhed over magnificent macarons from French and Asian bakeries, mall-based bakery pop-up shops and even from petite, adorable patisseries in gay Paris itself.
 So which are our favorite macacons?
 Here’s our top three list in central Ohio:

 Mjomii Artisan Dessert House.
 Located in the Polaris mall not far from the California Pizza Kitchen entrance, this little Asian macaron kiosk sells our absolute favorites in Columbus.
 Tiny, perfect and packed with flavor, Mjomii macarons come in black sesame, matcha, earl gray, pistachio, lavender, rose milk and many other incredible flavors.
 Come for the flawless macarons, stay for the adorable packaging and overall aesthetic.
 We’re hooked on Mjomii – so hooked that I’ve even blogged about them before.